fluidattacks/makes/README.md

         }
         ```

-        We have tens of DevOPS (CI/CD) Actions
+        We have tens of CI/CD actions
         that you can include in jour project as simple as this.

     1. Now run makes!